CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/2~GitHub.md

 Install Git + Git Bash [Here](https://git-scm.com/downloads)

-If you are using WSL, you can run the command
+If you are using WSL, you can install everything you need by running the command
 ```shell
 sudo apt install git
 ```